Accenture/mercury-composable/guides/APPENDIX-II.md

 ## No-op function

-The "no.op" function is used as a placeholder for building skeleton or demo app for an event flow use case.
+The "no.op" function is used as a placeholder for building skeleton or simple decision function for an event flow use case.
-You may use the "preload-override.yaml" configuration to add alias route names to the "no.op" function.

 ## Reserved event header names